TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Evaluation Results

-Figure~\ref{fig:passround} shows the number of solved tasks across refinement rounds.
-Solved tasks drop gradually over rounds, and out of 482 passed tasks in total, 296 (61.41\%) are solved in the first attempt.
-The remaining 186 tasks (38.59\%) are recovered through the RRW. \textbf{This shows that RRW plays a critical role in rescuing tasks that fail initially, greatly enhancing the effectiveness of \ours.}
+Removing the RRW leads to a decrease of 9.24 pp on Pass@1.
+We let \ours{}\textsubscript{-RRW} naively regenerate code without explicit reasoning about fault localization or code comparison.
+As a result, the performance drops while the token consumption and API calls slightly decrease.
+Shown in Fig.~\ref{fig:passround}, solved tasks drop gradually over rounds, and out of 482 passed tasks in total, 296 (61.41\%) are solved in the first attempt.
+The remaining 186 tasks (38.59\%) are recovered through the RRW.